 Eastern California Museum

 The Mary DeDecker Native Plant Garden is a cooperative effort between the Museum and the Bristlecone Chapter of the California Native Plant Society.
 The garden features a wide array of plants native to the Eastern Sierra.
 The garden honors the work and spirit of Independence resident Mary DeDecker (1909-2000), the region's premier botanist.
 Self-taught, she collected and identified thousands of plant species, and discovered several species.
 She was also a great supporter of the Eastern California Museum and a strong advocate for the preservation of the region's public lands.

-The museum Bookstore and Gift Shop features a wide variety of books for a wide variety of readers.
+The Museum Store features a wide variety of books for a wide variety of readers.
 Numerous histories document local events from a unique angle, from the Death Valley mining camps to Owens Valley pioneer towns to the Water Wars and the Los Angeles Aqueduct.
 An entire section is devoted to Native American topics, such as basketry, history and ancient rock art.
 Geology and mining are also popular subjects, and are represented by impressive photo books and interesting volumes about the mining era.
 The Sierra has attracted outdoor enthusiasts for a century, and books detailing the natural beauty of the region, in photos and words, and field guides that help the curious learn about the Eastern Sierra's flora and fauna along with practical tomes on hiking and climbing help visitors explore the sprawling, unspoiled Sierra landscape.
 There is also a fun and engaging children’s section for younger readers.

+Eastern California Museum